 The Cancer Free Economy Network

-We believe the water we drink, the air we breathe, the places we work, and the products we use everyday should not make us sick.
+We believe the water we drink, the air we breathe, the food we eat, the places we work, and the products we use everyday should not make us sick.

 Yet, scientists are increasingly learning how chemicals used in our workplaces and put into our homes, food, products and environment cause cancer and other chronic diseases.
 While we work on finding a cure, we can act now to prevent cancers by replacing the most harmful chemicals with materials that are safer for us and our loved ones.

 That’s where the Cancer Free Economy Network comes in.
 We seek solutions that are broader and deeper than what we as individuals or organizations can accomplish by working in isolation.
 Together, we can move beyond small, incremental changes to transform the underlying mindsets and incentives that will encourage people to produce and use chemicals that do not make anyone, anywhere sick.